-For safety purposes, the district permits students to possess personal mobile telephones; however, these devices must remain turned off during the instructional day. including during all testing, unless they are being used for approved instructional purposes.
 Students are only permitted to use personal electronic devices such as cell phones, games, or other electronic devices, during lunch and after the 3:17 p.m. dismissal bell.
 If cell phone usage during lunch becomes an issue, the principal has the right to suspend that privilege for the remainder of the school year.
-Students should not have any electronic device out during breakfast, in the hallways between classes or during class time unless authorized by the teacher.
 A student must have approval to possess other telecommunications devices such as netbooks, laptops, tablets, or other portable computers.

-The use of mobile telephones or any device capable of capturing images is strictly prohibited in locker rooms or restroom areas while at school or at a school-related or school-sponsored event.
+The use of mobile telephones or any device capable of capturing images is strictly prohibited in locker rooms or restroom areas while at school or at a school-related or school-sponsored Event.

-If a student uses a telecommunications device without authorization during the school day, the device will be confiscated.
+If a student uses a telecommunications device without authorization during the school day, the device will be confiscated and the student will receive an immediate disciplinary action.
 The student or parent may pick up the confiscated telecommunications device from the principal's office for a fee of \$15.
 On the first offense, any confiscated device may be picked up with no fee following an administrator conference.

 Confiscated telecommunications devices that are not retrieved by the student or the student's parents will be disposed of after the notice required by law.
 [See policy FNCE.]
 In limited circumstances and in accordance with law, a student's personal telecommunications device may be searched by authorized personnel.
 [See Searches on and policy FNF.]
 Any disciplinary action will be in accordance with the Student Code of Conduct.
 The district is not responsible for damaged, lost, or stolen telecommunications devices.